xpl/ololog/README.md

 log1 = log.configure ({ locate: false }) // removes the code location tag
 log1 ('foo')

-log2 = log1.configure ({ time: true }) // preserves previous settings (locate: false) + enables timestamps
+log2 = log1.configure ({ time: true }) // preserves previous settings + enables timestamps
 log2 ('bar')
 ```

-You can [read more about `configure` here](https://github.com/xpl/pipez#pipezbeta).
+You can [read more about `configure` here](https://github.com/xpl/pipez#pipez).
 Configuration engine is implemented as a separate external library, for everyone's use.
 Contributions are welcome.

 # Debugging Of Functional Expressions